 Maintenance and Monitoring of the Student-Athlete Code of Conduct

 Maintenance (e.g., minor edits, revisions, etc.) of the Student-Athlete Code of Conduct and/or the form signed by the student-athletes shall be done in consult with and endorsed by the Athletics Advisory Council, and approved by the President.
 In accordance with APM 420, any substantive changes to this Code (e.g., change in review committee composition, deletion or addition of section, etc.) must be reviewed and endorsed by the Academic Senate, and the Executive Committee of the Academic Senate must be notified of all minor changes.
-The Athletics Advisory Council shall monitor the application of the policy and review biannual reports from the Athletics Department.
+The Athletics Advisory Council shall post the latest policy on its website, monitor the application of the policy, and review biannual reports from the Athletics Department.
 The biannual reports shall include, but are not limited to, the number (i.e., frequency) and type of infractions, sport, sanction imposed and summary of solution(s) to minimize reoccurrences.

 This policy and protocol will be available online at www.gobulldogs.com in both the Compliance and Student-Athlete Services areas.